danquan/cope-docs/docs/judge/setting_up_a_judge.md

 ### Through PyPI

-!> Not available for VNOJ
+!> Not available for COPE

 We are not maintaining our judge on PyPI, you should use the docker setup above.